Peter Hall (architect): Personality and interests

-Hall enjoyed overseas travel, his letters and travel diaries recording his wide-ranging interests – art, architecture, history – and cultural curiosity.
+Hall enjoyed overseas travel, his letters and travel diaries recording his wide-ranging interests — art, architecture, history – and cultural curiosity.
 Throughout his adult life he remained closely attuned to contemporary art and design trends.
-In the mid 1960s he designed renowned Sydney interior designer Marion Hall Best’s Woollahra shop, with its Japanese tatami-matted floors, modern Scandinavian furniture and colourful Marimekko fabrics.
+In the mid 1960s he designed renowned Sydney interior designer Marion Hall Best's Woollahra shop, with its Japanese tatami-matted floors, modern Scandinavian furniture and colourful Marimekko fabrics.
 For the Opera House he specified bold carpet and upholstery colours as a counterpoint to the dominant concrete and plywood interior elements and, with interior designer Diana Luxton, designed the moulded plywood theatre seating – still in use today – to complement the interior cladding.
 Records show that Hall was unafraid to go into battle with the government to ensure the highest quality fittings and fixtures and strong contemporary colours.
-At the media launch of the seating design in 1972 he declared ‘I’ve chosen clear, strong colours like the ones Matisse used … Nobody’s going to walk through muted, grey interiors here.’
+At the media launch of the seating design in 1972 he declared ‘I’ve chosen clear, strong colours like the ones Matisse used … Nobody's going to walk through muted, grey interiors here.’

-Peter Hall befriended and supported many Sydney artists including sculptor Clement Meadmore, whom he had hoped to commission to create the courtyard sculpture for UNSW’s Goldstein College, and was friends with the celebrated Sydney photographer Max Dupain, whom he commissioned to record the completed Opera House.
-But perhaps Hall’s most important commission was that of local artist John Coburn to design the huge stage curtain tapestries for the Opera Theatre and Drama Theatre.
-The ‘Curtain of the Sun’ and ‘Curtain of the Moon’, woven at Aubusson in France in the early 1970s, are amongst the many significant legacies of Hall’s seven years at the helm of the Opera House design completion.
+Peter Hall befriended and supported many Sydney artists including sculptor Clement Meadmore, whom he had hoped to commission to create the courtyard sculpture for UNSW's Goldstein College, and was friends with the celebrated Sydney photographer Max Dupain, whom he commissioned to record the completed Opera House.
+But perhaps Hall's most important commission was that of local artist John Coburn to design the huge stage curtain tapestries for the Opera Theatre and Drama Theatre.
+The ‘Curtain of the Sun’ and ‘Curtain of the Moon’, woven at Aubusson in France in the early 1970s, are among the many significant legacies of Hall's seven years at the helm of the Opera House design completion.